rit3zh/Pinterest.js/README.md

+Here's the updated README with the new `getAutoCompletion` function added:

+---

 # Pinterest.js 📌

-[Pinterest.js]() is a versatile and efficient JavaScript library that allows you to get information from [Pinterest](https://pinterest.com)
+[Pinterest.js]() is a versatile and efficient JavaScript library that allows you to get information from [Pinterest](https://pinterest.com).

 ## Release Notes 📝

 - **Added support for video search functionality.**
 - **Added "limit" option in the "searchPins" function**
 - **Resolved all the errors**
+- **Added `getAutoCompletion` function that takes a query parameter**

 ## Key Features 🚀